lightstep/dd-trace-rb/README.md

 | Tag | Description |
 |-----|--------|
 | lightstep.service_name | The name of the service from which spans originate.
 Set this as a global tag so all spans emitted from the service have the same name.
-This tag allows LightStep to accurately report on your services, with features such as the [Service diagram](https://docs.lightstep.com/docs/view-service-hierarchy-and-performance) and the [Service Directory](https://docs.lightstep.com/docs/view-individual-service-performance).
+This tag allows LightStep to accurately report on your services, with features such as the [Service diagram][ls-service-diagram] and the [Service Directory][ls-service-directory].
-| lightstep.access_token | The [access token](https://docs.lightstep.com/docs/create-and-use-access-tokens) for the project to report to.
+| lightstep.access_token | The [access token][ls-access-tokens] for the project to report to.
 LightStep Satellites need this token to accept and store span data from the tracer.
 Reports from clients with invalid or deactivated access tokens will be rejected on ingress.

 You can configure global tags when configuring the Datadog tracer.
 See the example below: